aitrs/dg/README.md

 </a>

 ### Arguments
-Datagen uses a list of templates as input arguments.
+Dg uses a list of templates as input arguments.
 Without specifying output files, all the templates are rendered sequentially on the standard output.